She-Hulk: Relationships

 She-Hulk's passion for John has cooled since Starfox's "love zap" was removed.
 However, John was never zapped, and his deep love for Jennifer Walters has been confirmed (John has stated a preference for She-Hulk in her human form).
 She-Hulk's reaction to John as the Man-Wolf/the Stargod has not been positive.
 The marriage has been annulled.

 She-Hulk had a date with Power Man while both were on the Heroes for Hire team.
 She resisted dating an "ex-con", but after a scuffle with Titania and the Absorbing Man where Cage aided her, she reconsidered.
 The relationship never developed, but a friendship between them was formed.

 After Jennifer broke up with John Jameson (but before he signed the annulment) she had flings with Clay Quartermain and Tony Stark, and even made a pass at Wolverine.
 Wolverine rebuffs her, saying he has no wish to "chase after Juggernaut's sloppy seconds."
 She-Hulk repeatedly vehemently denies sleeping with the Juggernaut (as a wanted criminal who has attempted to murder her cousin), despite the two previously being shown in bed together.
 It is revealed that the Juggernaut had, in fact, bedded a She-Hulk from an alternate universe.
 An out of continuity tongue-in-cheek mini-chapter later spoofs this, by jokingly showing the two characters as passionately in love.

 Perhaps her longest crush is on Hercules, about whom she has repeatedly dreamt.
 However, after fighting demons together, she rebuffs Hercules' advances, seeing him as a muscle-bound oaf.
 After Hercules jovially smacks her bottom, She-Hulk sends him through a brick wall, and says she will relegate the idea of a relationship with him to fantasy, as she finds the reality disappointing.
 Despite this, years afterwards they eventually sleep together.

+Jennifer has also been in prolonged romantic relationships with Thor, and Jack of Hearts.

+Her relationship with Jack has been notable in that Jennifer has managed to keep it almost entirely non-physical, and based solely on love and trust, due to Jack's usually uncontrolled ability to absorb energy from his surroundings, including from herself.

 She-Hulk has many friends in the superhuman community, most of whom showed up for her Christmas party in the 2015 Gwenpool Special.

+Jennifer's best friend is Patsy Walker.